 2. Although nothing has happened on the surface, but if you select the option read-only-metadata from the View menu, then the numbers of segments will be displayed.

-Compared to a default view on the right, the option with the activated view of segment counts will look somewhat like this:
+Compared to a default view on the right, the option with the "activated view of segment counts will look somewhat like this:

 In general, this option might be useful if transcriptions (and number of segments) have been changed.